ITU-BDSA2024-GROUP28/Chirp/docs/report.md

 ![](./diagrams/OnionModel.drawio.png)

-The Chirp Application attempts to follow The Onion Architecture, which ensures separation of concerns and testability in our project.
+The Chirp Application attempts to follow The Onion Architecture, which ensures the separation of concerns and testability in our project.
 The architecture is implemented across three solutions:

 1.	#### Chirp.Core (Domain Layer):
 As the innermost layer, this solution is responsible for defining the entities (Cheep, Author).
-This layer is seen in detail in the domain model.
-Being the core of the layer makes it completely independent of external dependencies, only providing the foundation upon which all other layers build.
+This layer is seen in detail in the **Domain model** above.
+Being the core of the project makes it completely independent of external dependencies, only providing the foundation upon which all other layers build.

 2. ####	Chirp.Infrastructure (Repository and Services Layers):
 This solution has two important layers.
 The Repository Layer implements the methods of the entities, making them dependent on the Domain Layer.
-The Services Layer primarily interacts with the repositories and thereby also the Domain Layer.
-Furthermore, the Infrastructure solution also consists of our ChirpDbContext, which acts as a bridge, integrating the Domain Model with the actual database (chirp.db) in the UI Layer.
+The Services Layer primarily interacts with the repositories and thereby the Domain Layer.
+Furthermore, the Infrastructure solution also consists of the ChirpDbContext, which acts as a bridge, integrating the Domain Model with the actual database (chirp.db) in the UI Layer.

 3.	#### Chirp.Web (UI Layer):
 The outermost layer of the Onion Architecture is implemented in the Chirp.Web solution and handles all user interaction through Razor Pages while interacting with the DTOs and Services.
-Located here is also the application’s Program.cs, that sets up dependency injection and serves as the entry point for HTTP requests.
+Located here is also the application’s Program.cs file, which serves as the entry point for _Chirp!_.
+The Program.cs file is responsible for configuring and registering essential components, such as the application's services, database context, authentication providers, and middleware pipeline.

 <a id="architecture"></a>
 ## Architecture of deployed application
 ![](./diagrams/architecture_of_deployed.drawio.png) <br>
-When the application gets deployed, the browser sends a request to the azure server.
-Azure then sends the request on to our system.
-The Chirp system requests the needed information from the database, using SQLite queries.
-The database then returns the requested data, which the application turns into HTML and C#.
-This makes the HTTP response that is sent to the browser.
+When the application gets deployed, the browser sends a request to the Azure server.
+Azure forwards the request to our application.
+The _Chirp!_ application queries the database for the needed data.
+The database then returns the requested data, which the application turns into HTML and C# code.
+This results in the HTTP response that is visible to the users.

 <a id="user-activities"></a>
 ## User activities
-There are a number of actions a user can take on Chirp.
+There are a number of actions a user can take on _Chirp!_.
 Below are diagrams to show the processes.

 ![](./diagrams/user_activity_unauthorised.drawio.png) <br>
 The diagram above shows the process of a user logging in.

 ![](./diagrams/user_activity_post_cheep.drawio.png) <br>
-The diagram above shows the process of a user logging in and posting a cheep
+The diagram above shows the process of a user logging in and posting a cheep.

 ![](./diagrams/user_activity_follow_unfollow.drawio.png) <br>
-The diagram above shows the process of a user logging in and following another user
+The diagram above shows the process of a user logging in and following another user.

 ![](./diagrams/user_activity_forget_me.drawio.png) <br>
-The diagram above shows a user logging in to delete their account, by clicking on the “Forget me” button.
-By clicking this, the user will also delete the cheeps, list of followers, along with being deleted from all lists of followers that they may have been on.
+The diagram above shows a user logging in to delete their account, by clicking the “Forget me” button on the User Profile page.
+This action results in the deletion of the user's cheeps, along with being deleted from all its followers' lists of following.

 ![](./diagrams/user_activity_total_overview.drawio.png) <br>
 The diagram above shows a full diagram of the actions a user can take on the website.
-A user can end the application at any time by closing the window, but here is an overview of how Chirp works.
+A user can end the application at any time by closing the window.

 <a id="functionality-calls"></a>
 ## Sequence of functionality/calls through _Chirp!_
 In the following section, a selection of the implemented functionality will be presented with the aid of sub-system sequence diagrams.
-The diagrams show the roles of the different components and languages in the project.
+The diagrams show the roles of the different components and programming languages in the project.

 <a id="public-timeline"></a>
 ### Accessing the Public Timeline